Executive Summary

 post this policy and procedure on the health and safety bulletin board.

-review the workplace violence risk assessment with the Joint Occupational Health and Safety Committees and work with superintendents, principals, vice-principals, managers and supervisors to reassess the risks of workplace violence as deemed necessary;
+review the workplace violence risk assessment with the multi-workplace Joint Occupational Health and Safety Committee and work with superintendents, principals, vice-principals, managers, and supervisors to reassess the risks of workplace violence as deemed necessary;

-develop and maintain training related to workplace violence and non-code workplace harassment, in consultation with the Joint Occupational Health and Safety Committees;
+develop and maintain training related to workplace violence and non-code workplace harassment, in consultation with the multi-workplace Joint Occupational Health and Safety Committee;

-ensure that Employee Accident/Incident Report incidents of workplace violence are forwarded to the Joint Occupational Health and Safety Committees.
+ensure that Employee Accident/Incident Report incidents of workplace violence are forwarded to the multi-workplace Joint Occupational Health and Safety Committee.

-3.5 The Joint Health and Safety Committee/Health and Safety representatives shall:
+3.6 The multi-workplace Joint Health and Safety Committee/Health and Safety representatives shall:

 work with principals, managers and supervisors to promote a workplace that is free from violence.

-immediately notify their supervisor if they are involved in or have observed any incident of workplace violence;
+immediately notify their supervisor if they are involved in or have observed any incident of workplace violence (using the Employee Accident/Incident Report or Safe Schools Incident Report as appropriate);

 immediately notify the person to whom their supervisor reports, if the supervisor is involved in or has observed any incident of workplace violence that involves or relates to their supervisor;